How to Make a Giving Day Work for Your Charity

 Giving Days, like most crowdfunding, are ideal for peer-to-peer fundraising.

-Friends asking friends is a wonderful way to acquire new donors.
-If those new donors are properly followed up by charities, they can become long-time donors who give in a variety of ways.
+Friends asking friends is a beautiful way to acquire new donors.
+If those new donors are adequately followed up by charities, they can become long-time donors who give in a variety of ways.

 Another reason to participate in Giving Days is that a charity enjoys enhanced awareness through the exposure generated by the organizers of the Giving Day.